keatingsc/axway-open-docs/content/en/docs/contribution_guidelines/bestpracticedevdoc.md

     Follow these best practices when developing Axway product documentation.
 ---

-## Organizing your documentation
+## Structure your documentation

-Present your documentation in a way that it is easy to read and helpful for customers.
+It is important to structure your content in an easy-to-navigate manner to retain the interest of your audience.
+A good structure also improves searchability and discoverability.

-### Navigation menus hierarchical structure
+### Navigation structure

-Clear navigation is highly usable, it helps the user to navigate through your website.
-Think about what are the main topics that the user will be searching for, and under those, what specific questions or documents they will be looking for.

-Organize similar type of contents under the same menu.
-For example, you can place all Installation and Upgrade manuals under the **Installation instructions** menu.
-This makes it easier to find all information related to installation in one place.

-More than three levels can make the menu confusing to navigate.
+To develop a clear visual hierarchy on your website:
+* Organise menus by topic.
+* Group similar types of content under the same menu.
+* Use a maximum of two levels of submenu.

 {{% alert title="Note" %}}
-Although it is a good practice to have a well-structured menu hierarchy to help users when they are navigating in your documentation website, have in mind that users usually land on a page from a search  result.
-In this case, the order of the menu is not relevant.
+Users can land on a page from a search result.
+In this case, the menu hierarchy can provide context.
 {{% /alert %}}

 Example: